gforget/Simple-Shooter-AI-Extended/README.md

 ## Multiplayer Support
 - Multiplayer mode is now supported (only in LAN mode for now)
 - FFA and Team death match are supported
-- Bots are not supported in this mode for the moment
+- Bots are fully supported

 ## New map
 - A new map was created to allow for shooting from high ground and offer more space to fight in.
 It is also much lighter than the original exercise map.